indrekots/indrekots.github.io/_posts/articles/2016-10-12-practice-programming-with-code-katas.md

 The trick here is to return the original index from the array.
 This means I had to store the index in a tree node.
 The solution is kind of similar to the solution on day 3 where I had to keep track of the original index.
 For all to the right or the parent, I had to add the parent's node index +1.

 ## Day 5

+I already went the length to create a binary search tree and traverse the tree recursively to find the correct solution.
+What if i did that without recursion.
+Actually it's not that difficult at all.
+Since the tree is already sorted, there's no need to backtrack up the tree.
+The algorithm has to choose to go left or right.
+If there's no where to go, this means the target element is not in the tree.

+By the way, I'm using the same tree building code that was displayed on day 4.

+{% highlight javascript %}
+function search(int, node) {
+  while(node != null) {
+    if (int === node.value) {
+      return node.index;
+    }
+    else if (int > node.value) {
+      node = node.right;
+    }
+    else {
+      node = node.left;
+    }
+  }

+  return -1;
+}

+function chop(int, array) {
+  var root = bst.buildTree(array, 0);
+  return search(int, root);
+}
+{% endhighlight %}

+## Summary

+Day 1 to 3 where relatively easy.
+But after that, coming up with more solutions took some time.
+I guess it's hard to think outside the box if you're used to only look inside it.
+Writing these kind of algorithms you can encounter off by one errors and infinite loops, so be aware.

+In general, good way to practice.

+Practice makes perfect.